SandwichMan5/suika3/README.md

 Suika3 represents the culmination of over two decades of relentless innovation and development:

-* **Suika Studio (2001–2004)**: The origin of our codebase, featuring our first GUI-based editors.
+- **Suika Studio (2001–2004)**: The origin of our codebase, featuring our first GUI-based editors.

-* **Unfruitiful (2005–2015)**: A decade of R&D focused on establishing a robust portability layer for cross-platform support.
+- **Unfruitiful (2005–2015)**: A decade of R&D focused on establishing a robust portability layer for cross-platform support.

-* **Suika2 (2016–2024)**: The cornerstone of our current architecture
+- **Suika2 (2016–2024)**: The cornerstone of our current architecture
   and the fruit of a decade of dedicated R&D. It delivers a full visual novel experience with extensive platform compatibility.
   Several games with Suika3 were sold on App Store.

-* **Playfield Engine (2025–)**: A versatile 2D engine derived from the core portability layer of the Suika series.
+- **Playfield Engine (2025–)**: A versatile 2D engine derived from the core portability layer of the Suika series.

-* **Suika3 (2026–)**: By synthesizing these legacies and introducing
+- **Suika3 (2026–)**: By synthesizing these legacies and introducing
-**NovelML 3.0 / SuikaScript 3.0**, Suika3 delivers the rock-solid
-stability of its predecessors alongside the cutting-edge flexibility of modern technology.
+  `NovelML` and `SuikaScript`, Suika3 delivers the stability of its predecessors alongside the flexibility of modern technology.

 ---